C00kiie/c00kiie.github.io/_posts/2021-01-31-htb-writeup-worker.md

 ---
 layout: single
-title: worker - Hack The Box
+title: Worker - Hack The Box
 excerpt: Worker is a simple box that included SVN which exposed credentials leading to an RCE; After navigating through the web application, we do a command injection as administrator
 date: 2021-01-30
 classes: wide